peartreegames/topiary/docs/syntax.md

 while `enumseq` for state values that only move forward.

 Sequences are useful in that all previous states are inferred from the current.
-If the player is investigating, they must have discovered the arrived on the scene.
+If the player is investigating, they must have arrived on the scene.
-Same if they accused, they must have investigated, and so on.
+Same if they are accusing someone, they must have investigated, and so on.
 For more information you can watch this great talk by [Inkle's Jon Ingold](https://www.youtube.com/watch?v=HZft_U4Fc-U).

 ```topi